rotki/rotki/README.md

-# Rotkehlchen
+# Rotki

 <img src="https://raw.githubusercontent.com/rotkehlchenio/rotkehlchen/master/ui/images/rotkehlchen_no_text.png" width="250">

-Rotkehlchen is an asset management and accounting application specializing in Crypto assets and aims to also help with tax reporting.
+Rotki (long form: Rotkehlchen) is an asset management and accounting application specializing in Crypto assets and aims to also help with tax reporting.
 It has integration for multiple exchanges with more coming soon.

 ## Documentation